PeterHub001/simple_shell/README.md

-This is a team project done by Ishado Emmanuel Peter and Doris Mbonu.
+This is a Team project done by Ishado Emmanuel Peter and Doris Mbonu.